top of page

 Despite the blustery weather, our visit to White Castle was one of the most memorable on our Wales road trip.

-The narrow, hedged roads gave way to an almost magical setting — a castle in the middle of nowhere, commanding the landscape in silence.
+The narrow, hedged roads gave way to an almost magical setting.
+A castle in the middle of nowhere, commanding the landscape in silence.

 We loved the peaceful atmosphere, the dramatic bridge entrance, and the sweeping views from atop the walls.